-furnish.
-Because the microbes were so effective, the linen was broken down in no time and the Canadian Standard Freeness was a very high 400 to 500 CSF.
+A free pulp has the added benefit of being more dimensionally stable, helping spurs to dry flatter with less cockling, and facilitating the sizing and finishing procedures.
+I add calcium carbonate, magnesium carbonate, and a small amount of titanium dioxide to complete the furnish.
+Because the microbes are so effective, the linen is broken down in no time, and the Canadian Standard Freeness is a very high 400 to 500 CSF.
 To boot, the show-through (laid lines) and the felt hair marks are of high quality.
-In the vat, blended with other Spanish flax, Manila hemp and sisal, the furnish was closer to 500 CSF - still very free by contemporary standards for most types of paper.
+In the vat, blended with other Spanish flax, Manila hemp, and sisal, the furnish is closer to 500 CSF - still very free by contemporary standards for most paper types.

 Sheet formation and couching: For this project, we are forming sheets with paired 18 x 24 inch "antique laid" ribbed moulds (22 wire lines to the inch) and one deckle.
 It is traditional to work in pairs, with a "vatman" forming sheets and a "coucher" couching and throwing felts.
 The choreographed, rhythmic movement allows the efficient production of two sheets per minute.
 The non-woven felts shed fleece during handling, so a bucket of warm water for rinsing hands helps avoid getting wool clinging to the mould into the vat.

-Once our modest post of 50 sheets has been built, we place an additional felt and wooden boards on top of the post, insert the post centered in the hydraulic press, and then slowly press to 50 tons (230 psi).
+Once our modest post of 30 to 50 sheets has been built, we place additional felt and wooden boards on top of the post, insert the post centered in the hydraulic press, and then slowly press to 50 tons (230 psi).

 Parting: The pressed post is removed from the hydraulic press, and the top two felts are peeled off, exposing the top sheet on the interleaved post (the final sheet couched).
 The sheet is lifted from two corners of one end.
-With about 1⁄4 of the sheet lifted, a slice is placed under the lifted sheet, and the sheet lowered onto the slice.
+With about 1/4 of the sheet lifted, a slice is placed under the lifted sheet, and the sheet is lowered onto the slice.
 Lifting the slice lifts the sheet.
 Nearby, a board and single felt at a 45° incline are waiting for the pressed sheet on the slice.
-With a flick of the slice, the sheet is laid onto the felt.
+With a gentle flick of the slice, the sheet is laid onto the felt.
 The next felt is removed and a sheet exposed; this sheet is lifted on the slice and becomes the second sheet of the pack.
 With a flapping motion, the sheet is "thrown" and lands with a slight cushion of air, making it somewhat easy to align accurately on top of the previous sheet.

-Pack pressing: A post of interspersed paper and felts is pressed to 50 tons (230 psi), the pack is pressed to only 2.5 tons (11.5 psi).
+Pack pressing: A post of interspersed paper and felts is pressed to 50 tons (230 psi), and the pack is pressed to only 2.5 tons (II.5 psi).
 At one corner of the pressed pack, we lift sheets one at a time, counting to six, and peel all six from the pack to make a spur (more sheets for thinner paper).
 For paper with a maximum coarse texture, we skip the pack pressing and dry the sheets individually and unrestrained.

 Loft drying (on treble lines): The spurs are hung over horsehair ropes to dry slowly in a warm, humid environment.
-Once dry, the sheets are separated and placed under lightweight to flatten before sizing.
+Once dry, the sheets are separated and allowed to cure for a week or so before sizing.

 Drying flat (on drying racks): Our local climate has a low relative humidity (RH).
-Loft dried paper allowed to dry unconstrained in this environment tends to dry quickly and unevenly, becoming overly cockled and curled (see image below).
+Loft-dried paper allowed to dry unconstrained in this environment tends to dry quickly and unevenly, becoming overly cockled and curled (see image below).
 Such sheets are time-consuming to coax flat.
-Consequently, I devised a simple method for air-drying paper that minimizes cockling and avoids leaving the dreaded diamond-shaped drying stress marks.
-After pressing, I separated the sheets from the damp felts normally (using a slice), then immediately replaced each sheet on the same damp felt and racked them to dry along with the felts.
-The moisture in the felt slows the drying process, allowing the paper to dry evenly.
-Though it may seem counter-intuitive, I must stress that sheets must be released from the felt (i.e., lifted with a slice after pressing) to develop the felt hair texture.
+Consequently, I devised a simple method for the air-drying of paper that minimizes cockling and avoids leaving the dreaded diamond-shaped drying stress marks.